 We tried the grilled fruit next.
-That day, Mollie’s served pears drizzlied in balsamic vinaigrette and blue cheese: divine.
-I will probably go back and sit on the patio and order this and the Blushing Tiger cocktail at some point this summer.
+That day, Mollie’s served pears drizzled in balsamic vinaigrette and blue cheese: divine.
+I will probably go back and sit on the patio and order this and a cocktail at some point this summer.

 We also ordered the souvlaki (charred lamb, veggies, tahini, pita) but after that rich mac ‘n’ cheese and the strong flavors of the fruit and blue cheese, this seemed like it was missing something – some type of sauce perhaps.

 Finally, because everyone around us ordered it, we had to try the french fries.
 They were the crinkle-cut kind, tossed in truffle oil with black pepper and parmesan; the fries came in an adorable Chinese food takeout container with a side of aioli.

 They were crispy and well-seasoned, but it’s hard for me to go crazy for a pile of fries unless I’m absolutely starving.
 They’d be perfect for a table of hungry folks after several drinks.
 Literally everyone else sitting near us ordered this and seemed to really enjoy it, so I have a feeling this is probably just my personal preference.